 This false negative outcome is because [ 373573001 | clinical finding present ] is not a subtype of [ 404640003 | dizziness ].

 In order to obtain the appropriate result, a more complex test must be performed.
-This involves comparison of the normal forms of the two expressions, taking account of the default context of a SNOMED CT 'finding'.
+This involves comparison of the normal forms of the two expressions, taking into account the default context of a SNOMED CT 'finding'.

 5.2.3.2 False Positives - Acceptance of Invalid Expressions